thunderclient/thunder-client-support/README.md

 Integrate with the Git source control is now supported, 2 settings provided
 1. **Load From Project**: select this option when you like to spilt data per project, it will create `thunder-tests` folder in workspace.
 This loads the data when you open the project in vscode.
-   * Now supports relative path to workspace directory.
+   * Now supports relative path to workspace directory (Optional).
 Use setting `Workspace Relative Path` to specify the relative path.
    * Make sure the `Workspace Relative Path` setting is **Workspace** setting not **User** setting.
    * Example 1: Relative Path to save in child folder of workspace is `FolderName` or `Child/FolderName`
    * Example 2: Relative Path to save in Parent folder of workspace is `../`